PharmCat/MetidaNCA.jl/docs/src/details.md

 ## Step 1

-Filter all values before dose time and `NaN` or `missing` values.
+Filter all values before dose time and `NaN` or `missing` values after last measurable concentration.
 If TAU set, calculate start and end timepoints for AUCtau.

 ## Step 2

 Cmax, Tmax calculation.
+Interpolate `NaN` and `missing` values.

 !!! note
     If more than one maximum - only first observation used for define Tmax.

 ## Step 3

+Exclude interpolated points from calculation (add to excltime).
 Elimination parameters calculation.

 !!! note
     If `kelauto` is `true` than range of observations for elimination will start from Tmax if administration set as `iv`, and from next observation after Tmax in other cases.